'New York Times' Reporters Explain How They United Women, Helping Trigger #MeToo

 Investigating Hollywood

-KANTOR: Getting some of these actresses' phone numbers practically became mini investigations into themselves because we're not really connected to Hollywood in any way, it's not our usual area of reporting.
-And so we would sit around saying, "Okay, how do you get to Salma Hayek?
+Jodi Kantor: Getting some of these actresses' phone numbers practically became mini-investigations into themselves because we're not really connected to Hollywood in any way; it's not our usual area of reporting.
+And so we would sit around saying, "OK, how do you get to Salma Hayek?
 How do we get Ashley Judd's phone number?
 Angelina Jolie — how are we going to reach her?

 We did a couple of things.
 I'll reveal some investigative reporter tricks here.
 You can do relative searches just in the phone books and find out who their relatives are, who are usually more reachable.
-You might convince one or two feminist Hollywood executives to open up their Rolodexes to you. [...]Jenny Connor and Lena Dunham helped us get to people.
+You might convince one or two feminist Hollywood executives to open up their Rolodexes to you. ...
+Jenni Konner and Lena Dunham helped us get to people.
 I was definitely a little worried about discretion because Lena Dunham was not known for keeping secrets.
 She was a big tweeter but she actually was remarkably disciplined and really helped us.
 And we also wrote very, very carefully worded notes.
-It's tricky because we couldn't even put Harvey Weinstein's name in a lot of the e-mails — we didn't want them to leak and you can have legal problems if you assert certain things in emails that then get found out.
+It's tricky because we couldn't even put Harvey Weinstein's name in a lot of the emails — we didn't want them to leak and you can have legal problems if you assert certain things in emails that then get found out.

 A landscape of complicity

-KANTOR: Nobody wanted to go first.
+Kantor: Nobody wanted to go first.
 Nobody wanted to be out there alone.
-And this is not just a story of persuading women to talk, it's also about investigative journalism and how you build a mountain of evidence behind a story.
+And this is not just a story of persuading women to talk; it's also about investigative journalism and how you build a mountain of evidence behind a story.

-All the while, even as we're calling these famous actresses, we're looking for legal and financial records, and we're looking for company Human Resources records, we're trying to figure out what happened at Miramax and the Weinstein Company.
-And that was actually very helpful, because what we began to glimpse is that this wasn't just about one predator, it was about an entire system.
+All the while, even as we're calling these famous actresses, we're looking for legal and financial records, and we're looking for company human resources records, we're trying to figure out what happened at Miramax and the Weinstein Co.
+And that was actually very helpful, because what we began to glimpse is that this wasn't just about one predator — it was about an entire system.

 It was about the nature of complicity and why people go along with behavior like this and don't challenge it.
 It was about how it gets covered up.
 It was about secret settlements that silence women.
 And so we began to see in the course of this work and with our colleagues at the Times, a much wider landscape.
 And that's part of why we wrote this book, because that landscape is still intact today.
 Women are signing these kind of secret settlements every day all over the country.